-• To add a new note, select Add.
+- To add a new note, select Add.
 Key in the subject for the note.
 When you have keyed in the maximum number of characters for a note, no more characters are accepted.
 Press Options and select Save.
 Select the priority for the note, High, Medium, or Low.

-Dictionary, refer to Setting predictive text input on or off on page 39.

-• You can set, delete and edit the deadline and an alarm for a note, and you can also view, delete or edit the selected note and delete all the notes that you have marked as done.
-You can edit the priority of the selected note, send a note to another phone, save a note as a calendar note, or access the calendar.
+The phone automatically sets the deadline without an alarm for the note. - Dictionary, refer to Setting predictive text input on or off on page 44. - You can also view and delete the selected note and delete all the notes that you have marked as done.
+You can sort the notes by priority or by deadline, send a note to another compatible phone, save a note as a calendar note, or access the calendar.